How to Reach Curitiba?

 What are the best outdoor activities in Curitiba with family?

 Curitiba is filled with outdoor activities perfect for a family vacation with the best being Bosque Alemão.
 This park transports children to a fairytale world as they follow the Hansel & Gretal Trail to discover the Gingerbread House and hear other tales told.
 Other parks and outdoor spaces display the region’s beautiful flora and fauna, perfect for the whole family.

 What are the most popular things to do in Curitiba with family?

-Botanical Garden of Curitiba, The Wire Opera House, and Oscar Niemeyer Museum are the most popular things to do in Curitiba with family.
+Botanical Garden of Curitiba, The Wire Opera House, and Oscar Niemeyer Museum in the civic center are the most popular things to do in Curitiba with family.
 These three locations offer culture, history, and nature and are iconic of Curitiba and the South Brazil region.
 Most hotel front desks will be able to help direct you to these places in the city.